Spain in the Eurovision Song Contest 2021: Internal selection

-On 18 March 2020, TVE confirmed that Blas Cantó would remain as the Spanish representative for the Eurovision Song Contest 2021.
+On 18 March 2020, RTVE confirmed that Blas Cantó would remain as the Spanish representative for the Eurovision Song Contest 2021.
 In regards to his re-selection as the Spanish entrant, Cantó stated: "There is a commitment on my part to continue working on our candidacy in 2021 and I am very happy to have the opportunity to do so next year."
 On 29 December 2020, the broadcaster revealed that a national final would select the song Blas Cantó would sing.